 As for seeing the patients in ER, it might be that the nurses only are seeing the patients and are using ICPC2 codes in that case.

-#4 Updated by Martti Virtanen about 1 year ago

-- Status changed from Active to Further active

-**CURRENT:** As for seeing the patients in ER, it might be that the nurses only are seeing the patients and are using ICPC2 codes in that case.

-#4 Updated by Martti Virtanen about 1 year ago
+#4 Updated by Martti Virtanen over 1 year ago

 - Status changed from Active to Further active